wgxcodersdc/organization/learning-resources/java-android/getting_started_android.md

   * Leave Blank Activity selected and click Next.
   * Leave all the details for the activity in their default state.
 Click Finish.
   * Android Studio may take a minute or two to set up and then open your project.
 On Windows, allow any requests for Internet access you are prompted for.
-  * To test your app, hit the run button.
-You will be prompted to run on an emulator or on a specific device.  [more]
+  * To test your app, hit the run button (looks like a green play button).
+  * You will be prompted to run on an emulator or on a specific device.  [more]

 **Where do I go from here?**